 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.

-CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.
+CNBC's Rick Santelli takes a look at the latest action in Treasurys, and the U.S. dollar.

 U.S. stock index futures pushed higher on Thursday, ahead of first quarter results from ConocoPhillips, ExxonMobil and MasterCard, among others.

 Marvin Barth, head of foreign exchange research for Europe at Barclays, says the U.S. dollar will appreciate in the long term, but will be challenged soon.